 ARE YOU PAYING TOO MUCH?

-This SEO company offers very expensive SEO price plans without much real substance, a common practice in the SEO industry:
+Here's an example of an SEO company that offers very expensive SEO price plans without much real substance, a common practice in the SEO industry:

 Sure, they're very expensive, but maybe they're also really good.
 Why shouldn't you at least consider an SEO company like theirs?